Ponce, Puerto Rico

 Las Delicias Plaza

-Ponce (PON-sai) is known as the “Pearl of the South,” the “Noble City,” “The Lions,” and the “Genip City”.
-The patroness of Ponce is Our Lady of Guadeloupe.
+Ponce (PON-sai) is known as the “Pearl of the South,” the “Majestic City,” “the Lions,” and the “City of the Genip.”
+Its patron saint is Our Lady of Guadalupe.

-The city is also known for landmarks such as the Old Ponce Fire Station (1882); the Cathedral, the La Perla Theater (partially destroyed in the 1918 earthquake and rebuilt in 1941), the Art Museum, the Serrallés mansion, and the Vigía Cross.
-The Indigenous Ceremonial Park in Tibes Ward and the Caja de Muertos Lighthouse built in 1880 are also located in this municipality.
-Natural resources in Ponce include the Toro Negro forest, the El Tuque beach, Deadman’s Chest island, and Pelícano and Blanca beaches.
+Additionally, the city is notable for the following landmarks: Parque de Bombas (1882); the Cathedral; Teatro La Perla (partially destroyed by the 1918 earthquake and rebuilt in 1941); the Museum of Art; the Serrallés Mansion; and the Cruz del Vigía.
+The Indigenous Ceremonial Park in the Tibes barrio and the Caja de Muertos Lighthouse, dating back to 1880, also belong to this municipality.
+Regarding natural resources, Ponce features Toro Negro State Forest, El Tuque Beach, the Caja de Muertos natural reserve, and Pelícano and Blanca beaches.

-Ponce is one of the most developed municipalities on the island, whose manufacturing sectors include electronic and electrical equipment, communications equipment, food processing, pharmaceuticals, concrete plants, and scientific instruments.
-Other industries include leather products, needlework, and fish flour.
-In the agricultural sector, the most import product is coffee, followed by plantains, bananas, oranges, and grapefruit, among others.
-Other economic activities include public and private services, finance, retail sales, and construction.
+Ponce is one of the most developed municipalities on the island.
+It has factories producing electronic machinery, electrical and communication equipment, food and pharmaceutical products, cement, and scientific instruments.
+It also manufactures leather goods, clothing, and fishmeal.
+In agriculture, coffee is the most important product, along with plantains, bananas, oranges, and grapefruits, among others.
+Other economic sectors include public and private services, finance, commerce, and construction.

 Foundation: